icaps25/icaps25.github.io/content/attending/registration.md

 ## Information for Authors

 Each paper accepted to the main conference program (AAAI proceedings) must be accompanied by registration and payment of either regular fee or student fee.
 It is up to the authors to decide who will be the presenter and will pay the registration fee. **One author registration fee may cover up to 2 of their papers**.
+You can buy an additional third paper for $264 AUD.

 Physical attendance and in-person presentation is expected for each paper.
 No on-line presentations will be allowed.